LPCDRP/hybran/docs/pseudoscan.report-format.md

 End here refers to the part of the sequence containing the stop codon, even for genes on the minus strand.
 - blast_ok:
 Whether the feature sequence has a passing blastp hit based on the thresholds configured with `--seq-ident` and `--seq-covg`.
-- pseudo:
-Whether the feature has been called `pseudo`.
 - evidence_codes:
 Summary of the reason(s) for the `pseudo` determination.
 If multiple evidence codes apply to a single feature, they will be comma-delimited.